djdyer/ecomm-web-shop/README.md

 ## Description

 The eComm Web Shop uses React Redux to manage the complex global state.
-Using Stripe integration for a payment platform, users can search an assortment of products, add to card, and proceed to checkout with order total.
+Using Stripe integration for a payment gateway, users can search an assortment of products, add or remove from cart, and proceed to checkout with order total.

 <br />
 <br />